pjb3/unable-to-find-module-for-dev-menu/README.md

+# SOLVED

+I originally created this repo to reporduce an error I was getting "Unable to find module for DevMenu".
+I have since discovered the issue is that you can't declare functions as I do in this repo like this:

+`export default () => {`

+The Expo reloading mechanism doesn't work when you do this.
+Instead, you need to do this:

+`export default function Component()`

 # Expo "Unable to find module for DevMenu" Error

 When you run this app in the iOS simulator, you will see a "Unable to find module for DevMenu" error